QuirinHaberl/MemoryProject/README.md

 (1) All the players that have managed to get onto the Highscore List

-(2) Here the chosen profile from the Singleplayer example was created, alongside the
+(2) Here, the chosen profile from the Singleplayer example was created, alongside the
 [score the player receive in that game](#2.6SinglePlayerGameResult).
 Although the player also used their profile in the